You are here

 Students are required to submit bi-monthly progress reports every 2 months and begin work on a major research project.

-In addition to the academic course requirements, students are required to complete two additional non-credit courses: COPB30H3/( COPD02H3) and COPB31H3/( COPD04H3).
+In addition to the academic course requirements, students are required to complete three additional non-credit courses: COPB30H3/(COPD02H3), COPB31H3/(COPD04H3), and COPB33H3.
+Students entering the program prior to Fall 2021 will have two non-credit courses: COP30H3/(COPD02H3), and COPB31H3/(COPD04H3).
 These courses are taken in the first and third year of the program with the aim of providing students with the skills and knowledge needed to successfully navigate the placement experience.
 These credits are in addition to the 20.0 credits required for the degree.
 Work terms are evaluated by the program faculty, the Co-op Office, and the employer.
 A grade of CR (credit)/NCR (no credit) is recorded on the transcript.

-For information on fees and status in Co-op programs, and certification of completion of Co-op programs, see section 6B.5 or the International Development Studies Co-op section in the UTSC Calendar.
+For information on fees and status in Co-op programs, and certification of completion of Co-op programs, see the Co-operative Programs section or the International Development Studies Co-op section in the UTSC Calendar.

 Program Requirements